microeinhundert/radonis/packages/radonis-server/instructions.md

 ## Read the documentation

-For documentation about Radonis, take a look at the markdown files located in the documentation directory or [follow this link](https://github.com/microeinhundert/radonis/tree/main/packages/radonis/documentation/index.md).
+For documentation about Radonis, [follow this link](https://github.com/microeinhundert/radonis/tree/main/documentation/index.md).